Rebuild Jaw Bone & Restore Oral Health

 Bone grafting is an incredibly versatile treatment that rebuilds facial bone and is a part of many dental restorations and oral surgery treatment plans.
 There are a variety of bone and soft tissue grafting techniques available to create a healthy foundation for dental implants, restore aesthetics to the face and mouth, and improve oral health and function.

 At Akeso Oral, Facial & Dental Implant Surgery, our sugeons offer many types of bone and soft tissue grafting treatments to rebuild facial structures and improve oral health.
-Contact us in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, to schedule a consultation and receive your personalized oral surgery treatment plan.
+Contact us in Columbia, Catonsville, Lutherville, and Westminster, MD, to schedule a consultation and receive your personalized oral surgery treatment plan.

 Why Are Bone Grafts Necessary?